Pegasus XL Rocket Glider Kit

 Note: Your radio needs to be configured for Delta mixing, this means that the servo arms will move the same direction during elevator stick movement and opposite for aileron stick movement.
 Connect your servos to the receiver one in the aileron connection and one on the elevator connection and apply power.
 Use a servo arm at least 9/16” long Zero out any trim settings on the transmitter.

-- Insert each pushrod into a servo arm.
+- With the model upside down, Insert each pushrod into a servo arm.
 Note where the servos will sit when the control surface is neutral.
 The pushrod will be pointing up when the model is placed upside down on a flat surface.
 Mark the body tube where the servo will be and cut out a pocket in the body tube for your servos in the approx location marked.
-The servo will be glued to the foam wing and the cutout in the body tube just needs to clear part of the bottom of the servo.
+The servo will be glued to the horizontal stabilizer and recessinto the body tube about half way.

-- Tape the servos in place temporarily and flip the model right side up.
+- Tape the servos temporarily in place on the bottom of each stabilizer.

-- Make sure the control surfaces are centered, and glue the servos in place to the foam so that the control surface is flat.
+- Make sure to keep the control surfaces are centered, glue the servos in place to the foam so that the control surface is flat.

 - Make sure the control surfaces are level and the servo glue has set.